Mohammed Uthman al-Mirghani al-Khatim: Travels

 Al-Khatim's religious journey began in Mecca from whence he travelled to Tarim in Yemen and then to Somalia by sea and to Massawa on the Red Sea coast where he travelled inland into the Ethiopian hinterland before returning to Mecca.
 On this trip tens of thousands of people embraced Islam including entire clans and tribes.

 On his second trip, which started in the Egyptian countryside south of Cairo, he was accompanied by his teacher Ahmad ibn Idris who parted ways with him in Al-Zeyniyyah.
-Al-Khatim traversed the Nubian lands of the Mahas and the Sakot and went to Kordofan and reached the lands of the Fur people and the Borno tribe.
+Al-Khatim traversed the Nubian lands of the Mahas and the Sakot and went to Kordofan where he met the 19th century judge and scholar Arabi Ahmed Al-Hawwari, who became a principal follower and leader within the movement in Kordofan.
+He continued to Western Sudan and reached the lands of the Fur people and the Borno tribe.
 He then travelled to Sennar on the banks of the Blue Nile and to Shendi via Gezira and via the Butana to the Taka Mountain region near Kassala from which he entered into Ethiopia and visited many regions before returning to Mecca.